The tradeoffs, feature by feature

 | Tax-loss harvesting | Easy — sell at a loss, buy a similar (not 'substantially identical') ETF, keep exposure | Harder — finding a non-substantially-identical replacement bond is awkward |

 This is the trap that surprises ETF holders most.
 A 'total bond market' or 'intermediate-term Treasury' ETF maintains a roughly CONSTANT duration year after year — say, 6 years.
 As individual bonds in the fund age below the target range, the fund sells them and buys new longer bonds to keep the duration where it advertises.
 That sounds harmless, but it means you never get the pull-to-par capital appreciation that individual bonds provide as they age toward maturity.
-If rates rise sharply and stay there, a bond ETF stays underwater — there is no maturity date that forces the par recovery.
+If rates rise sharply and stay there, a bond ETF recovers by a DIFFERENT route: there is no maturity date pulling each bond to par, but the fund reinvests coupons and maturing proceeds at the new higher yields — so the higher income gradually offsets the price hit, with breakeven arriving in roughly the fund's duration in years.
+The honest difference versus an individual bond is the SHAPE and certainty of the recovery, not that one recovers and the other never does.
 By contrast, an individual bond you held through the same rate-rise pulls back to face value at maturity regardless of intervening drawdowns.
 Cash-flow certainty is the structural advantage of individual bonds, and duration drift is its negative mirror image in ETFs.

 A bond ETF in a taxable account is a tax-loss-harvesting machine.
 Rates rise, the ETF drops in price, you sell at a loss, and immediately buy a different intermediate-term bond ETF (different issuer, different index — not 'substantially identical' for IRS purposes).
 You realize the loss against gains or up to $3,000 of ordinary income, and your bond exposure is unchanged in economic terms.
 Doing this with individual bonds requires hunting for a replacement bond of similar duration, credit, and yield but different CUSIP — much harder.
 Over a multi-year rising-rate environment, this advantage compounds meaningfully.